k-acharya/portfolio1/README.md

      4.Form tag

-     5.Anchor tags(but not using JS here ONLY CSS & HTML).
+     5.Anchor tags(but not using JS here ONLY CSS & HTML)

+     6.Bookmarks.

 *CSS-->